 There is no full-time requirement for this program.

-a) A minimum of six full-course equivalents; two may be senior undergraduate courses at the 500 level, two must be graduate seminars and at least two are to be graduate seminars in a secondary field.
+a) A minimum of 36 units (6.0 full-course equivalents); 12 units (2.0 full-course equivalents) may be senior undergraduate courses at the 500 level (but on the understanding that extra course work will be required), 12 units (2.0 full-course equivalents) must be graduate seminars and at least 12 units (2.0 full-course equivalents) are to be graduate seminars in a secondary field.

 b) Completion of History 690 in the first year and History 651 and 653 in the final year of program.